-Applicants must meet the University's Graduate general admissions requirements; GPA of minimum 3.0, two letters of recommendation, and an essay on the reasons for pursuing an M.A. in Linguistics.
+Applicants must meet the University's Graduate School general admissions requirements; GPA of minimum 3.0, two letters of recommendation, and a statement of purpose on the reasons for pursuing an M.A. in Linguistics.
 International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
 A total score of 100 on the iBT TOEFL (equivalent to 600 on the paper-based version of the Test of English as a Foreign Language) is required.